GoogleCloudPlatform/click-to-deploy/k8s/mariadb-galera/README.md

 MariaDB is an open source relational database.
 It is a fork of MySQL.

 MariaDB Galera Cluster is a synchronous multi-master cluster for MariaDB.
-Solution features synchronous replication, multi-master topology, read and write to any cluster node, automatic membership control, failed nodes drop from the cluster, automatic node joining, true parallel replication etc.
+It enables synchronous replication, multi-master topology, the ability to read and write to any cluster node, automatic membership control, the ability to drop failed nodes from the cluster, automatic node joining, true parallel replication, and more.

 For more information on MariaDB, see the [MariaDB official website](https://mariadb.org/).

 ## About Google Click to Deploy

-Popular open stacks on Kubernetes packaged by Google.
+Popular open stacks on Kubernetes, packaged by Google.

 ## Architecture

 ![Architecture diagram](resources/mariadb-galera-k8s-app-architecture.png)

-The application offers stateful multi instance MariaDB with Galera installation on a Kubernetes cluster.
+The application offers stateful multi-instance MariaDB with Galera installation on a Kubernetes cluster.

 MariaDB server runs in a StatefulSet with 3 replicas by default.
 The credentials for the administrator account are automatically generated and configured in the application through a Kubernetes Secret.
 The configuration files for the application (`/etc/mysql/mariadb.conf.d/`) are defined in a ConfigMap and mounted to the MariaDB StatefulSet.

-By default, the Services exposing MariaDB server are of type ClusterIP, which makes it accessible only in a private network on port 3306.
+By default, the Services exposing the MariaDB server are of type ClusterIP, which makes it accessible only in a private network on port 3306.

 This application is pre-configured with an SSL certificate for internal communication between replicas.
 Before you make the app available to users, you must replace the pre-configured certificate with a valid certificate of your own.